Christof23/pi-to-n-digits/README.md

 # pi-to-n-digits
-Calculation of pi to n digits using Ramanujan's pi series
+Calculation of pi to n digits using the Chudnovsky algorithm inspired by Ramanujan's pi series